DworkinLab/Protocols/CountingWingCells.md

 ## Manual counting

 i.e. Take an image of a fixed area (10X or 20X objective) and count number of hairs.
 Then compute how many times this fits into a wing compartment (or other unit).
 Cell size is computed by dividing cell number by compartment area.
+There are many papers that do this (including contemporary ones).
+Apparently this goes back to Dobzhansky 1929!

 ## [FijiWings](http://www.ncbi.nlm.nih.gov/pubmed/23797110)